rowanthorpe/projectsetup/README.md

 ## Description

-Automate building a project and its dependencies based on a recipe file.
+Automates building a project and its dependencies based on a recipe file.

 ## Notes

 Progress is marked using `xxx.DONE_xxx` files in the build dir.
 Remove specific progress files to redo those steps.

-There is experimental support for building inside virtualenvwrapper using the `--self-contained` (or `-s`) option.
+There is experimental support for building inside `virtualenvwrapper` using the `--self-contained` (or `-s`) option.
 This causes it to work in (and install everything into) a self-contained directory.
 The virtualenv will have the same name as the projectname.